Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Making HTTP GET Requests Using URLSessionDataTask

+The following steps illustrate how to create, send and validate a simple HTTP GET request using a `URLRequest` object and a `URLSessionDataTask` returning its `URLResponse` object using a `completion handler.`

 ### 1. Configure the Session

 Configuring your `URLSession` object can be as simple as writing a single-line declaration, or you can specify a complex set of conditions and parameters to control your session's state and behavior.